Get a FREE, Personalized 7-Day Music Making Course

 Frequently Asked Questions

-If you’re strapped for time, even doing a 10 minute practice session every day will improve your skills a ton.
+If you’re strapped for time, even doing a 10 minute session every day will improve your skills a ton.
 But if you have the time a longer session is better since it allows you to really get into the skills you’re trying to master.
 30 minutes is a good amount of time, but 60 is better.
-Not everyone can do an hour of practice daily, so if it’s a choice between a single 1-hour practice per week vs. a 10 minute practice session every day, choose the 10 minute daily sessions.
-And don’t practice anything for more than 90 minutes at a time.
+Not everyone can do an hour of practice daily, so if it’s a choice between a single 1-hour per week vs. a 10 minute session every day, choose the 10 minute daily sessions.
+And don’t work on anything for more than 90 minutes at a time.
 That’s the max you should go before taking a break, and ideally a nap.

 Yes, keyboards and acoustic pianos both work the same way so practicing on either is fine.
 However, you should be aware that most keyboards do not have weighted keys, which means they don’t feel like a real piano.
 If most of your playing will be on a real piano, it’s best to only practice on a keyboard with fully weighted keys.
 That way you’re able to internalize the amount of pressure you need to use on each key to get the sound you want,

 Usually, the more you practice the better.
 But be aware that any types of repetitive movements can lead to injuries like carpal tunnel syndrome and general pain/strain.
 So be careful.
-In terms of practice session length, you shouldn’t practice for more than 90 minutes at a time.
+In terms of session length, you shouldn’t work for more than 90 minutes at a time.
 That seems to be the most amount of time most people are able to maximize focus.
-If you want to practice more than 90 minutes daily, break up your sessions in 90 minute segments separate by a few hours.
+If you want to do more than 90 minutes daily, break up your sessions in 90 minute segments separate by a few hours.

 Yes, you can practice piano quietly, but the nature of music means there are lots of dynamic changes.
 That means some parts of a song are meant to be played quietly, while others are meant to be played loudly.
 For these types of songs it’s important to be able to practice both quietly and loudly.